Cons: Not windproof, average simmer ability

 We conducted all our fuel efficiency and boiling tests in our garage "lab" at 5,000 feet in Fort Collins, Colorado.
-In our wind-free test, the MiniMo used 0.28 ounces of fuel to boil 1 liter of water.
-This is less fuel than nearly every other stove in our review.
+In our wind-free test, the MiniMo used 0.28 ounces of fuel to boil 1 liter of water, a very impressive showing.
 The pot's flux ring disperses heat nicely, and the insulated pot keeps things hot.
 Jetboil claims that this stove performs better in the cold with its redesigned regulator diaphragm and valve.
 We have used the MiniMo in the snow a lot, and while we did not perform our quantitative tests in a cold environment, we found its cold-weather performance satisfactory.

 In our wind test, we situated a box fan on low and tested it with a pocket anemometer to ensure it blew a constant 2-4 mph of "wind" on the stove.
 In this test, the MiniMo performed like a champion, burning only 0.4 ounces of fuel to boil 1 liter of water.
-To determine fuel efficiency, we take the average of the percentage of fuel consumed per boil test.
-On average, the Mo used only 5% of a 4-ounce canister of fuel to boil 1 liter of water.
+We took the average of the percentage of fuel consumed per boil test and, on average, the Mo used only 5% of a 4-ounce canister of fuel to boil 1 liter of water.
 This is pretty dang impressive if you ask us.

 The MiniMo sports an "essential" weight of 13.0 ounces.
 This includes just the lid, pot, and burner, leaving out the cup and canister stabilizer that come with the stove.
 Our testers almost never use these two accessories.